Hello and welcome to my Never Summer Ripsaw review.

 Weight: Felt a little heavy on snow but felt normal in hand.
 It’s got quite a bit of camber, and is quite stiff which is likely what made it feel a little heavy on snow.

 Didn’t feel super floaty over the patches of powder I went through.
-Didn’t have endless fields of powder to play in but from what I had it didn’t feel like it would be amazing – and the specs don’t suggest it either.
-Not awful but not great either.
+Didn’t have endless fields of powder to play in but from what I had it didn’t feel like it would be amazing but not bad – and the specs suggest it's probably about average in powder too.
+Not awful but not amazing either.

 Carving & Turning